 STARTUP CHALLENGE: PHOTOVOLTAIC CLEANING

-Help us improving photovoltaic panels cleaning
+Registration for improving photovoltaic panels cleaning challenge ends

-WHAT SOLUTIONS CAN BE PRESENTED?
+WHAT SOLUTIONS WERE PRESENTED?

 - Plants with fixed tilt (three vertical panels per string, each two metres tall).

 - Plants with multi row single-axis tracker (one panel per string).

 - Plants with one row single-axis tracker (with two panels per string).

 - Generic solutions applicable to different kinds of plant configurations.